-Xactimate Is Not the Law: Why Carrier Estimates Are Not Binding on Your Claim
+Xactimate Is Not the Law: Carrier Estimates Aren't Final

-Xactimate dominates insurance estimating, but it is not a legal standard.
-Verisk's own EULA disclaims pricing accuracy.
-Multiple federal courts have rejected Xactimate as determinative.
-California regulations require actual market costs.
+Xactimate dominates insurance estimating but is not a legal standard.
+Verisk's own EULA disclaims pricing, and California regs require actual market cost.

 This Article Is Not Legal Advice